rbind/yutani/content/post/2020-09-15-some-more-notes-about-using-rust-code-in-r-packages.md

 ## Passing a vector from Rust to R, or vice versa

+(Update: this code is incomplete, please read the next section as well)

 It took me some time to figure out how to handle arrays.
 I'm still not confident if I understand this correctly, but let me try to explain...